patelarti/VolunteerMatchingSystem/README.md

     ```

     ```sql
-    CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD 'your_password';
+    CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD 'arti';
     CREATE DATABASE volunteers_db;
     ```
+    Note: For our application, we used the password given above.

 4. **Connect to the database:**